Showing posts sorted by relevance for query Dreadnought. Sort by date Show all posts

 Dreadnought (pronounced dred-nawt)

-(1) A type of battleship armed with heavy-caliber guns in turrets: so called from the British battleship HMS Dreadnought (1906); A name used by the Royal Navy for many ships and submarines.
+(1) A type of battleship armed with heavy-calibre guns in turrets: so called from the British battleship HMS Dreadnought (1906); a name used by the Royal Navy for many ships and submarines.

 (2) A garment made of thick woolen cloth that can defend against storm and cold.

-(3) A thick cloth with a long pile.
+(3) A thick cloth with a long pile (known also as fearnought).

-1800-1810: The construct is dread + nought.
-Dread is from the Middle English dreden, from Old English drǣdan (to fear, dread), aphetic form of ondrǣdan (to fear, dread), from and- + rǣdan (from which English picked up read); corresponding to an aphesis of the earlier adread.
+1800-1810: The construct was dread + nought.
+Dread was from the Middle English dreden, from Old English drǣdan (to fear, dread), aphetic form of ondrǣdan (to fear, dread), from and- + rǣdan (from which English picked up read); corresponding to an aphesis of the earlier adread.
 The Old Saxon was antdrādan & andrādan (to fear, dread), the Old High German was intrātan (to fear) and the Middle High German entrāten (to fear, dread, frighten).
-Nought is from the Middle English nought & noght, (noȝt), from the Old English nōwiht & nāwiht (the construct being nay + a + wight), which in turn came from ne-ā-wiht, a phrase used as an emphatic "no", in the sense of "not a thing".
+Nought was from the Middle English nought & noght, (noȝt), from the Old English nōwiht & nāwiht (the construct being nay + a + wight), which in turn came from ne-ā-wiht, a phrase used as an emphatic "no", in the sense of "not a thing".
 In the transition to Modern English, the word reduced gradually to nought, nawt and finally not; a doublet of naught.
 The alternative spelling (though never used by the Admiralty) is Dreadnaught.
+Dreadnought is a noun; the noun plural is dreadnoughts.

 The dreadnoughts